conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

 * libraries are available to link against
 * components are correctly exposed

-> **Note** It's required to verify old generator are not broken for - you can do so by using the pattern, see
+> **Note** It's required to verify that the old generator are not broken.
+You can do so by using the pattern, see
 > [KB-H073](../error_knowledge_base.md#kb-h078) for details.

 Remember that the `test_<package>` recipes should **test the package configuration that has just been generated** for the